 - Shanghai Changjiang Science and Technology Development used IBM® Watson® technology to build an AI-based medical assessment platform that can analyze existing medical records to categorize patients based on their risk of experiencing a stroke and that can predict the success rate of different treatment plans.

 IBM Cloud offers a highly secure public cloud infrastructure with a full-stack platform that includes more than 170 products and services, many of which were designed to support data science and AI.

 IBM’s data science and AI lifecycle product portfolio is built upon our longstanding commitment to open source technologies and includes a range of capabilities that enable enterprises to unlock the value of their data in new ways.

-The IBM Cloud Pak for Data provides a fully integrated and extensible data and information architecture built on the Red Hat OpenShift Container Platform that runs on any cloud.
-With the IBM Cloud Paks for Data, enterprises can more easily collect, organize and analyze data, making it possible to infuse insights from AI throughout the entire organization.
+The IBM Cloud Pak® for Data platform provides a fully integrated and extensible data and information architecture built on the Red Hat OpenShift Container Platform that runs on any cloud.
+With IBM Cloud Pak for Data, enterprises can more easily collect, organize and analyze data, making it possible to infuse insights from AI throughout the entire organization.

 Want to learn more about building and running data science models on IBM Cloud?
-Get started for free by signing up for an IBM Cloud account today.
+Get started for no-charge by signing up for an IBM Cloud® account today.

 Autostrade per l’Italia implemented several IBM solutions for a complete digital transformation to improve how it monitors and maintains its vast array of infrastructure assets.